 If your dog does require surgery to improve their airway, most of these surgical procedures are pretty easy to perform and don’t represent too significant a risk to the health (or life) of your loved one.
 That said, however, we should probably point out that anytime you start including surgical procedures in the care of your animal, you can bet that the cost of your vet visit will rise!
 And when surgically treating your dog’s brachycephalic syndrome, that cost could run up to around 1500 dollars.

 We generally like to remind our readers that we here at IndulgeYourPet are not medical professionals and are certainly not veterinarians.
 We are all a bunch of folks who love animals and want to ensure that anyone thinking about adopting an animal anytime soon fully understands the seriousness of this commitment and everything it entails!

 This is why…

 We like to write articles like these so that folks can appreciate all of the potential issues that their dog (or cat) may have in the future and understand that in addition to caring for their loved one, they may also be on the hook for paying for their medical bills as well.

-We like to encourage anyone who is thinking about adopting a new pet to at least take a moment and see what a pet insurance policy might cost you so that if your pet does suffer from some type of illness or injury, you won’t have to burden the cost of their care on your own.
+It’s also why we like to encourage anyone who is thinking about adopting a new pet to take a moment at least and see what a pet insurance policy might cost you so that if your pet does suffer from some illness or injury, you won’t have to burden the cost of their care on your own.
 Instead, you can use your insurance to help mitigate your expenses!